East Bengal 1-3 Gokulam Kerala: Malabarians outclass lackluster Red and Golds | Goal.com

 The hosts got the first opportunity to score after a scrappy start when Juan Mera Gonzalez attempted a shot from the edge of the box but Gokulam custodian Ubaid CK parried the ball away.

-East Bengal responded quickly as they equalised within six minutes of conceding the goal.
+East Bengal responded quickly as they equalised six minutes later.
 Asheer Akhtar attempted a header from Lalrindika Ralte’s free-kick which hit the post but Kassim Aidara was in the right place to push the ball into the net from the rebound.

 At the stroke of half time, Marti Crespi accidentally netted an own goal to put the visitors in front again.